uidaholib/spec-lumber/_posts/2021/2021-06-11-other-faces-other-lives-asian-americans-in-idaho.md

 author: Michelle A. Shannon
 ---

-Welcome to another week of our blog series featuring our [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html)!
-Each week, we share an archival collection that relates to or represents an underrepresented community in Idaho.

-This week features the VHS documentary, "[Other Faces, Other Lives: Asian Americans in Idaho](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/m1uotc/CP71161003870001451)."
+This week's edition of [Diverse Collections](https://harvester.lib.uidaho.edu/series/diversecollections.html) features the VHS documentary, "[Other Faces, Other Lives: Asian Americans in Idaho](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/m1uotc/CP71161003870001451)."
 In this documentary, eight Asian American families (specifically Chinese, Japanese, and Filipino) were interviewed and asked how they or their families came to Idaho.
 They were also asked about their experiences living in Idaho - whether they faced discrimination or prejudice, how they raised their children in the environment, any changes they have seen regarding Asians in Idaho, and how they felt about intermarriages.
 Other interview topics included maintaining their native cultural heritage practices and identity, and if there were any benefits of living in Idaho as an Asian American.

 {% include feature/image.html objectid="lumber415" %}